geographyclub/earth-basher/README.md

 BASH scripts to work with Natural Earth vectors.

 1. earth-clipper
+2. earth-to-svg
+3. earth-to-json

+## 1. earth-clipper
 Slow but hands-free way to clip every Natural Earth layer at the same scale by a feature of your choice.
 Uses OGR to clip and export to a single GPKG file.
-2. earth-to-svg
-3. earth-to-json

-1. earth-clipper

 ```
 #===============#